Baylex/TW_widget/README.md

 [Source starter code](https://simplestepscode.com/javascript-quiz-tutorial/)

 ## Design and Write Formulas for the Estimators in Excel Online
 With a OneDrive account, I was able to write VLOOKUP and conditional formulas as needed for the 2 calculators in Excel Online, which was validated by the TIA Coordinator.
-All inputs from the end user needed to be made into a dropdown menu items per the design specifications.
+All inputs from the end user needed to be made into dropdown menu items per the design specifications.
 Once the design, branding, and layout was approved by the Communication committee, the next thing to do was to secure the formulas.
 Using the desktop application of Excel, the spreadsheet was locked, all formulas and lookup arrays were hidden, password protections set, and finally saved back into Excel Online.

 ## Design the layout of the Estimators in Squarespace